Vishnu Vijayam

 J. Williams made his debut as an independent cameraman with this film.
 Vishnu Vijayam was dubbed in Telugu as Prema Poojari.

 Plot

-Vishnu Vijayam, made in black and white is about a girl (Sheela) who is chased a boy (Kamal Haasan) who is engaged by her former lover (Amberish) to take a photograph of her extramarital affair to get money.
+Vishnu Vijayam, made in black and white is about a girl who is chased a boy who is engaged by her former lover to take a photograph of her extramarital affair to get money.
 This she gets to know in the end.